UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

 1. [Install VS Code](https://code.visualstudio.com/docs/setup/setup-overview){target=_blank}
 2. Install the [Remote Development Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack){target=_blank}

-## 2. Set up X11 forwarding
+## 2. Setup X11 forwarding

 X11 forwarding is a mechanism that enables Sailbot Workspace to run GUI applications.
-You can skip this step if you aren't running any GUI applications.
+You can skip this step since we currently aren't running any GUI applications.

+??? info "Setup instructions for X11 forwarding"

     1. Ensure that the versions of VS Code and its Dev Containers extension support X11 forwarding:
         1. VS Code version >= 1.75
         2. Dev Containers version >= 0.275.1
     2. Verify that `echo $DISPLAY` returns something like `:0`

         ??? warning "`echo $DISPLAY` doesn't return anything"

             If `echo $DISPLAY` doesn't return anything, set it to `:0` on shell initialization:

             1. Find out what shell you are using with `echo $SHELL`
                 1. Most Linux distributions use Bash by default, whose rc file path is `~/.bashrc`
                 2. macOS uses Zsh by default, whose rc file path is: `~/.zshrc`
             2. Run `echo 'export DISPLAY=:0' >> <rc file path>`, replacing `<rc file path>` with the path to your shell's rc file
             3. Run `echo $DISPLAY` after closing and reopening your terminal, verifying it returns something like `:0`

     3. Install a X11 server

         === ":material-microsoft-windows: Windows"

             WSL includes a X11 server.

         === ":material-apple: macOS"

             1. Set up XQuartz following [this guide](https://gist.github.com/sorny/969fe55d85c9b0035b0109a31cbcb088){target=_blank}
             2. Copy the default xinitrc to your home directory: `cp /opt/X11/etc/X11/xinit/xinitrc ~/.xinitrc`
             3. Add `xhost +localhost` to `~/.xinitrc` after its first line

         === ":material-linux: Linux"

             === ":material-linux: General"

                 As of February 2023, almost all Linux distributions include a X11 server, Xorg.
                 This may change in the future as Wayland matures.

             === ":material-arch: Arch Linux"

                 1. Install xhost: `sudo pacman -S xorg-xhost`
                 2. Copy the default xinitrc to your home directory: `cp /etc/X11/xinit/xinitrc ~/.xinitrc`
                 3. Add `xhost +local:docker` to `~/.xinitrc` after its first line

     4. Verify that X11 forwarding works:
         1. Install `x11-apps`

             === ":material-microsoft-windows: Windows"

                 In Ubuntu, `sudo apt install x11-apps`.

             === ":material-apple: macOS"

                 XQuartz includes `x11-apps`.
 Ensure that XQuartz is running.

             === ":material-linux: Linux"

                 Install `x11-apps` using your desired package manager.

         2. Verify that running `xcalc` opens a calculator and that you can use it

 ## 3. Clone Sailbot Workspace